Table of Content

 3. Have Regular Eye Exams

-Regular eye exams help to keep your eye health in check and ensure any problems you might be having aren’t anything other than normal eye strain.
-It also provides you an excellent opportunity to talk to an expert about your habits and eye health!
+Regular eye exams with an experienced eye doctor help to keep your eye health in check and ensure any problems you might be having aren’t anything other than normal eye strain.
+It also provides you with an excellent opportunity to talk to an expert about your habits and eye health!

 4. Reduce Glare

-Glare on your computer screen can cause eye strain as it stops your eyes adjusting as easily as they should to the content you’re trying to focus on.
+Glare on your computer screen can cause eye strain as it stops your eyes from adjusting as easily as they should to the content you’re trying to focus on.

-Use an anti-glare matte screen where possible (rather than glass-covered LCDs).
-If you’re a glasses wearer, make sure your lenses have an anti-reflective coating.
+To combat this, use an anti-glare matte screen where possible (rather than glass-covered LCDs).
+If you wear glasses, make sure your lenses have an anti-reflective coating that will benefit you in front of a computer.

 5. Use High-Resolution Screens

-Most people don’t have to use CRT screens any more.
-Those are the old computer screens with low refresh rates that created a noticeable flicker that made your eyes feel uncomfortable.
+Most people don’t have to use CRT screens anymore.
+Those are the old computer screens with low refresh rates that created a noticeable flicker that often made the eyes feel uncomfortable.

 Today, screens typically offer refresh rates of 75Hz or more.
-The higher the better.
-Furthermore, screens with higher resolutions appear more lifelike.
+The higher, the better.
+In addition, screens with higher resolutions appear more lifelike.
 When you can’t see the pixels, your eyes don’t work as hard to make sense of the images in front of you.

 6. Reduce Blue Light

-Blue light has a short wave-length and is known for causing damage to the eye.
-Reduce blue light by using specialist glasses or reduce the color temperature of your screen.
-It’s ideal for long-term use.
+Blue light has a short wavelength and is known for causing damage to the eye.
+Use blue light glasses when in front of a computer to protect against harmful blue light.
+This is ideal for long-term screen usage.

-Just like computers, mobile phone screens can present an opportunity for eye strain.
-The fact we use our phones in place of pen and paper for virtually everything we do, means it’s something we should talk about.
+Just like computers, mobile phone screens can present an occasion for eye strain.
+The fact we use our phones in place of pen and paper for virtually everything we do means it’s something we should talk about.
 How do phones affect your eyes?